-Now, Amazon and Dominion are both moving forward with plans for the site, with an anticipated transmission routing submission to the State Corporation Commission (SCC) in early 2023.
+We expect that Amazon and Dominion will both be moving forward with plans to develop the site and submit potential transmission routing to the State Corporation Commission (SCC) in 2023.
 Multiple route options for transmission and distribution lines, and new substations, have been proposed by Dominion.
 They can be viewed at dominionenergy.com/blackwellroad.

 PEC has been closely following these developments and has a number of concerns, including a lack of transparency to the public.
 We submitted FOIA requests to the Town and County for correspondence related to the Amazon data center dating back to May 2020, which you can read here and here, respectively.

-An overhead 230-kV transmission line to Amazon’s Blackwell Road site would have the effect of industrializing any corridor it runs through.
-Even an underground route depending on the location could have significant impacts such as tree removal, loss of topsoil, limitations on development within the utility right of way, cumbersome construction easements, and potential loss of property value.
-Any one of the transmission line routes to the proposed Amazon data center would have a detrimental impact on the gateway(s) into the Town of Warrenton, on historic and cultural resources along the route, and to the residential neighborhoods of New Baltimore, Vint Hill and/or Frytown (a historic African American community).
+An overhead 230-kV transmission line would have the effect of industrializing any corridor it runs through.
+Even the proposed underground distribution routes could have significant impacts such as tree removal, traffic, cumbersome construction easements, and potential loss of property value.
+Any one of the potential routes serving the Amazon data center would have a detrimental impact on the gateway(s) into the Town of Warrenton, on historic and cultural resources along the route, and to nearby residential neighborhoods.